Remi-Coulom/joedb/doc/source/concurrency.rst

 Concurrency
 ===========

-Joedb offers mechanisms to access a single database from multiple processes.
+Joedb offers mechanisms to access a single database from multiple processes on the same machine, or from remote machines over the network.

 Principle
 ---------